 In some cases the Seal of Council is required to be shown on the final plan of subdivision for which an additional fee is applicable.
 Councils Customer Service team can provide a written fee quote by phoning 02 4560 4444.

-An Application Form is required to be completed, and the following information is required to be submitted in with your Subdivision Certificate application:
+The following information is required to be submitted in with your Subdivision Certificate application:

 - Plan of subdivision/strata: the original plan of subdivision prepared by a qualified surveyor and six (6) copies of the original plan.